 These two women were also photographers, walking up and down the area around Darling Harbour, like me, on the look-out for a 'Kodak Moment'.
 When they stopped for a spot of streetnapping they must have had me in mind.
 The contrasting poses alone would have made a worthwhile shot, but placing herself directly underneath the toucan was definitely not going to go to waste.
 This scene was actually very colourful but the foreground fountains were a major distraction.
 Converting to monochrome helped the scene gel better.

-About half a dozen of these guys go from café to café in Essaouira every day playing the same few tunes and then pass a tambourine around, hopefully to be filled with money.
+About half a dozen of these guys go from café to café in Essaouira every day playing the same few tunes and then pass a hollow drum around, hopefully to be filled with money.
 The notion comes easily that they're only able to play a handful of songs.
 Every year in May, Essaouira hosts a festival of gnawa and other African music on a stage in the main square.
 Though I've been to this town several times over three decades, I've never made it to the festival.
 However, I was fortunate enough to be shown some images of performances over the years by a local photographer and was surprised to see some of these street musicians playing alongside some of the featured artists on the main stage.
 It must be a hell of a comedown to play centre stage for a few days a year and then have to return to itinerant busking for a few coins.